Rocoto Peppers: All About Them

 The rocoto pepper is an apple or pear shaped pepper similar in appearance to a small bell pepper, but this pepper packs a nice level of heat and great flavor.
 Learn more about it.

 Scoville Heat Units: 30,000 – 100,000 SHU

-It goes by many names including the locoto pepper widespread through South America, or as the rocote, or as the caballo or “horse” in Guatemala and some parts of Mexico.
+It goes by many names including the “locoto pepper” widespread through South America, or as the “rocote”, or as the “caballo pepper” or “horse” in Guatemala and some parts of Mexico.

-They are called canario or “canary” pepper when referring to the yellow variety, particularly in Oaxaca.
+They are called “canario” or “canary” pepper when referring to the yellow variety, particularly in Oaxaca.

-They are further known as cera and malinalco, or ciruelo, as well as cirhuleo in Querétaro, a state in central Mexico.
+They are further known as “cera” and “malinalco”, or “ciruelo”, as well as “cirhuleo” in Querétaro, a state in central Mexico.

 The pepper plant’s size varies widely and can reach vine-like from a common expanse of 2 feet in the United States to a whopping in 15 feet in Bolivia, and the round or pear-shaped pods can grow from 2 to 3 inches in length.

+Rocoto peppers are important to Bolivian and Peruvian cuisine.
 These peppers tend to get consumed while fresh because of the thickness of the pods making them hard to dry properly.

 They also appear in hot sauces and spicy salsas, or feature as rocotos rellenos when prepared as stuffed and baked dishes including meats and cheeses.
 I enjoy using rocoto peppers for making ceviche, for their nice level of heat.

 NOTE: This recipe was updated on 8/24/21 to include new information.
 It was originally published on 9/27/13.